MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 # Debug your Microsoft Teams app locally

 Microsoft Teams Toolkit helps you to debug and preview your Teams app locally.
-Debug is the process of checking, detecting, and correcting issues or bugs to ensure the program runs successfully.
-Microsoft Visual Studio Code allows you to debug tab, bot, message extension, and Azure Functions.
 During the debug process, Teams Toolkit automatically starts app services, launches debuggers, and side-loads the Teams app.
-The Teams app is available for preview in Teams web client locally after debugging.
+You can preview your Teams app in Teams web client locally after debugging.
 You need to set up Teams Toolkit before you debug your app.

 ## Set up your Teams Toolkit for debugging